Do Not Sell My Personal Information

 Jump to content

-• Welcome to the Jaguar Owners' Club!
+Welcome to the Jaguar Owners' Club!

 Membership is completely free, and our community is built by enthusiasts, for enthusiasts.
-We’re a proudly independent, non-official club, so all the help and opinions you’ll find here come directly from members with real experience of Jaguar Ownership.
+We’re a proudly independent, non-official club, so all the help and opinions you’ll find here come directly from members with real experience of Jaguar Ownership from REAL people.

 Hi my 2001 S type 3.0 doesn't blow cold AC until 15-20 minutes after engine starts from cold.
 I've noticed this in the morning and if I leave the car off for more than 4-5 hours.
 Once the AC starts blowing cold, its very effective.
-I checked refrigerant level and also extracted the old refrigerant and re introduced with new Oil.
+I checked refrigerant level and also extracted the old refrigerant and re introduced with new oil.
 Still the problem persists.
 It's usually not an issue in the morning.
 But its a damn nuisance if I park it in the sun for several hours and start again.
 What can be the issue?

 Edited by V.Randeny